sohhamm/reactjs.org/beta/src/pages/learn/adjusting-effect-dependencies.md

 **In other words, Effects are _reactive._** They "react" to the values from the component body (like props and state).
 This might remind you of how React always keeps the UI synchronized to the current props and state of your component.
 By writing Effects, you teach React to synchronize *other* systems to the current props and state.

 **Writing reactive code like Effects requires a different mindset.** The most common problem you'll run into is that your Effect re-runs too often because a dependency you use inside of it changes too often.
 Your first instinct might be to omit that dependency from the list, but that's wrong.
-What you need to do in these cases is to edit the *rest* of the code to *not need* that dependency.
+In these cases, you need to edit the *code itself* (rather than the list) to not *need* that dependency.
 On this page, you'll learn the most common ways to do that.

 ### Event handlers run on specific interactions {/*event-handlers-run-on-specific-interactions*/}